-WAIVERS FROM ITD ACCESSIBILITY REQUIREMENTS FOR INFORMATION TECHNOLOGY SOLUTIONS PROCURRED UNDER ITS33 OR VIA A REQUEST FOR RESPONSE
+WAIVERS FROM MassIT ACCESSIBILITY REQUIREMENTS FOR INFORMATION TECHNOLOGY SOLUTIONS PROCURRED UNDER ITS33 OR VIA A REQUEST FOR RESPONSE

 I. WAIVER REQUIREMENT